Dikong1/dogshop_assistant/README.md

 # Dogshop Assistant App
 Dogshop Assistant App is a web application that helps people choose puppies or adult dogs from zoo-shops or kennels.
 We share mood of creativity and kindness.
-If you are active user of our site, you will probably notice that.
+If you are active user of our site, you will probably notice it.
 Also if somehow you grand-grand-grandpa living with you is nazi and he don`t likes some nations, then it may become impossible to handle pet from that nation.
 In that case, site allows to filter pets by origin country.

 ## Technologies and Architectures Used